weirderearth/weirder-rules/rules-and-etiquette.md

 Some kinds of conspiracy talk and discussions of the occult and woo are fine, but these are examples of the kinds of things that are unacceptable here:

 - Anti-vaxxer
+- COVID denial/doomerism: ideologies normalizing the spread of COVID, rejecting risk mitigation such as masking and testing, etc.
 - Climate change denial
 - Flat earthers
 - NWO, Illuminati, Chemtrails, Pizzagate, etc.